CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_misc.rst.txt

   The creation date is returned in :code:`creation_date`, and the last modified date in :code:`modified_date`, which are of maximum length :code:`CGIO_MAX_DATE_LENGTH` (32).
   In C, these should be dimensioned at least 33 in the calling routine to allow for the terminating :code:`'0'`.
-  The function returns 0 if successfull, else an error code.
+  The function returns 0 if successful, else an error code.

 .. last line